alexchapar/web-busy-light/README.md

 ## Contribution

-You can submit issues or even create Pull Request if you want to propose new features ;)
+You can submit issues or even create Pull Request if you want to propose new features :wink:

 ## Some Thanks